adambard/learnxinyminutes-docs/haml.html.markdown

 / For boolean attributes assign the value 'true'
 %input{:selected => true}

-/ To write data-attributes, use the :data key with it's value as another hash
+/ To write data-attributes, use the :data key with its value as another hash
 %div{:data => {:attribute => 'foo'}}